fredfeng/CS162/sections/sec03/README.md

 A substitution that enjoys this property is said to be *capture-avoiding*.
 Capture-avoiding substitution is extremely important because it does not alter the meaning of a program in unexpected ways, and is an integral part of many optimizing compilers, interpreters, and proof assistants.

 Capture-avoiding substitution is best illustrated in terms of pictures.
-First, fix some background language: programming langauge, mathematical notation, or natural language, whatever.
+First, fix some background language: programming language, mathematical notation, or natural language, whatever.
 Consider the space of all possible expressions in this language:

 <img src="https://raw.githubusercontent.com/fredfeng/CS162/master/sections/sec03/res/programs.001.png" alt="drawing" style="width:400px;"/>